feltnerm/uwponopoly/use_cases_and_scenarios.md

-Some scenarios should be
-what to do when passing go,
-landing on go to jail,
-getting out of jail,
-free parking,
-buying property,
-simply moving,
 paying rent, etc.

 ## Use cases

-# Move Token
+#A. Move Token

-Scenario A: Typical Dice roll
+1. Scenario A: Typical Dice roll

-Scenario B: Player rolls double.
+2. Player rolls double.

+3. Player passes the "Go" ActionSpace.

+4. Player land on "Go to Jail ActionSpace"

+5. Player is in jail and rolls doubles to get out.

+6. Player is in jail and rolls unsuccessfully to get out.

+7. Player lands on "Free Parking" and collects the money.

-# Manage Property
+#B. Manage Property

-# Change Money
+#C. Change Money

+#D. Use Special Card

+1. Player uses "Get Out of Jail Free" card.